 Chitra Banerjee Divakaruni is an award-winning and bestselling author, poet, activist and teacher of writing.
 Her work has been published in over 50 magazines, including the Atlantic Monthly and The New Yorker, and her writing has been included in over 50 anthologies, including The Best American Short Stories, the O.Henry Prize Stories and the Pushcart Prize Anthology.
 Her books have been translated into 29 languages, including Dutch, Hebrew, Bengali, Russian and Japanese, and many of them have been used for campus-wide and city-wide reads.
 Several of her works have been made into films and plays.
-She lives in Houston with her husband Murthy and has two sons, Anand and Abhay, who are in college.
-She loves to connect with readers on her Facebook page.
+She lives in Houston with her husband Murthy and has two sons, Anand and Abhay.
+She loves to connect with readers on her Facebook page and on Twitter (@cdivakaruni).

 Born in Kolkata, India, she came to the United States for her graduate studies, receiving a Master’s degree in English from Wright State University in Dayton, Ohio, and a Ph.D. from the University of California, Berkeley.